liquid2-org/draft-liquid2-spec/README.md

 This specification is under active development.
 If you’re already familiar with Liquid, here are some highlights of the changes Liquid2 introduces.

+### Conditional expressions

+Conditional expressions (those in `if` and `unless` tags, and in ternary expressions) support a logical `not` operator and grouping terms with parentheses.
+Unlike Shopify/Liquid, without parentheses, `and` binds more tightly than `or`.

 ### Variables

 Every variable is a query following [RFC 9535](https://datatracker.ietf.org/doc/html/rfc9535) syntax and semantics (See [discussion](https://github.com/liquid2-org/draft-liquid2-spec/discussions/1)).